fajarnugraha37/opentelemetry-demo/README.md

     ```bash
     docker compose up
     ```
-3.
+3. For usage, there is a postman collection for the api exposed here [demo.postman_collection.json](https://github.com/fajarnugraha37/opentelemetry-demo/blob/main/load-test/demo.postman_collection.json)
+    Or you can use k6 for load testing by using the command below and details of the available tests can be read here [README.md](https://github.com/fajarnugraha37/opentelemetry-demo/blob/main/load-test/k6/README.md):
     ```bash
-    For my use I have created a postman collection for the api exposed here (https://github.com/fajarnugraha37/opentelemetry-demo/blob/main/load-test/demo.postman_collection.json)[demo.postman_collection.json]
-    Or you can use k6 for load testing by using the command below:
     k6 run .\load\k6\index.js
     ```
-    **NOTE**: details of the available tests can be read here (https://github.com/fajarnugraha37/opentelemetry-demo/blob/main/load-test/k6/README.md)[README.md]

 ## Contributing